aleferna12/cellula-rs/README.md

 ## Cellulars: a fast and extensible implementation of the Cellular Potts Model

-If you want full control over simulation code, this library is for you*.
+If you want full control over simulation code, this library is for you¹.
 Due to Rust's incredibly flexible type system, modifying cell behavior using cellulars is easy and intuitive, while adding 0 overhead in execution time.